foxkit-us/supergameherm/README.md

 It presently runs at approximately 8x Gameboy speed on Linux and FreeBSD on most modern systems (basically any i7 or newer).

 ## It crashed/segfaulted/broke my system/skinned my cat/pooed on the floor!
 Then report an issue!
-But first, read [this http://www.chiark.greenend.org.uk/~sgtatham/bugs.html].
+But first, read [this](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html).

 Bugs that involve "you should/shouldn't do X and Y and Z" without any justification will be closed without comment.